bargavjayaraman/hugo_site/content/post/ai_defense_results/index.md

 > *<u>Adversarial Knowledge</u>:*

 > - *High:* Adversary knows all but one record from training set.

-> - *Medium:* Adversary knows the training distribution (i.e. can sample records with no intersection with training set)
+> - *Medium:* Adversary knows the training distribution (i.e. can sample records with no intersection with training set).
 > - *Low:* Adversary knows the general data set distribution except the most populous hospitals.

 #### Model uses *race* as a training feature